Priyavarman007/Priyavarman-s-Portfolio/README.md

-# Priyavarman - Data Analyst Portfolio
+# Priyavarman - Data Analyst & Data Engineer Portfolio
 ## About
 Hi, I'm Priyavarman!
 Welcome to my data analyst portfolio!
 I am a highly motivated and detail-oriented individual with a strong educational background in Computer Science, having earned my Bachelor of Science degree in the Computer Engineering Technology.
 Throughout my academic journey, I developed a keen interest in leveraging data to derive meaningful insights, which led me to specialize in data analysis.